itenium-be/EPPlusTutorial/README.md

 - Sample5.cs: A pie
 - Sample6.cs: Pretty nifty, worth checking out!

-[They also have a chart example on their main documentation][chart-codeplex].
+[They also have a chart example on their main documentation][chart-github].

 Wish List
 ---------